Worcester Gang Crime Lawyers

 An Gang Lawyer Can Make a Case For Gang Affiliates Versus True Gang Members

 Another category, known as gang associates or affiliates, involves children between the ages of 9 and 13 or between the ages of 7 to 18.
 These affiliates may consider themselves members of the gang but have not been formally initiated and are usually not engaged in serious criminal activity outside of vandalism or serving as lookouts or runners.
 True gang members, however, range from ages 14 to 20 and perpetrate most of the crimes committed by the gang, and they are typically more deeply indoctrinated into the gang lifestyle.

-Assuming that a dismissal based on police procedure in the investigation or arrest of the accused is not possible, the first line of defense is often to cast doubt on evidence or witnesses that identify the accused as the perpetrator.
+Assuming that a dismissal based on police procedure in the investigation or arrest of the accused is not possible, the first line of defense for a gang lawyer is often to cast doubt on evidence or witnesses that identify the accused as the perpetrator.
 The defense may also try to limit or deny the affiliation of the accused with a gang in an effort to minimize the potential penalties.
-The Worcester criminal defense attorneys at Murphy & Rudolf, LLP can discuss your options throughout the process and defend you in court.
+Are you in need of a gang lawyer?
+The Worcester and Springfield criminal defense attorneys at Murphy & Rudolf, LLP can discuss your options throughout the process and defend you in court.

 “The communication was clear, precise, and consistent; they answered all of our questions with a lot of patience.” - Jeanette F.